picatz/cbor/README.md

 	// Output: world
 	fmt.Println(value["hello"])

-	// Note: this currently doesn't encode the data into exactly the same as it got it (non-canonical). err := enc.Encode(value)
+	// Note: this currently doesn't encode the data exactly the same as it got it (non-canonical). err := enc.Encode(value)
 	if err != nil {
 		panic(err)